mlochbaum/BQN/community/README.md

 *Links contain the encoded art, which is CC-BY 4.0: see the "setup JS" pane.*

+And razetime designed a [desktop background](https://gist.github.com/razetime/22e8161d089afcfb7baa08045e590ef5) based on the BQN logo and character set.

 ## Can I help out?

 Certainly!
 There are never enough hours in the day and contributors from beginner to advanced programmers are all welcome.
 If you're interested I recommend you ask on the forums first to get a feel for what exactly is needed.